 VANCE m English

-From an English surname which was derived from Old English fenn
+From an English surname that was derived from Old English fenn

-meaning "marsh, fen".
+meaning "marsh, fen"

 VARPU f Finnish